Zaloora: Facilities

 Zaloora market consists of almost 120 shops selling daily consumables including groceries, vegetables and fruits, medicine, timber, and iron.

 History

 Zaloora's long history allegedly began when the lake that covered Kashmir drained, and settlers moved in.
 Archeological findings near the hem of the mountains that ring the village seem to confirm that Zaloora was home to fisherman.

 During the peak of the Buddhist era in Kashmir, Zaloora is said to have been home to a Bodvihar, sanctifying it as a place of religion and learning.
 During Badshah's reign, holy man Haji Lolo Reshi Baba Sahib, along with disciples, settled in Zaloora.
-Legend has it that he went on Haj (pilgrimage) 12 times.
+It is said that He went on Haj (pilgrimage) 12 times.

 Late Haji sheikh Muhammad Sulaiman(r.a) was an honour of Zaloora.
 He was a very respectful person.
-He is the only founder of jamiet te talaba.
+He is the only founder of jamiat e talaba.